z3c0/vistos_legacy/README.md

 #### `Position` <a name="position"></a>

-Helper class for selecting a position for `search_congress_members()`
+A class for selecting a position for `search_congress_members()`

 #### `Party` <a name="party"></a>

-Helper class for selecting a party for `search_congress_members()`
+A class for selecting a party for `search_congress_members()`

 #### `State` <a name="state"></a>

-Helper class for selecting a state for `search_congress_members()`
+A class for selecting a state for `search_congress_members()`

 #### `InvalidBioguideError` <a name="invalid_bioguide_err"></a>

-Special error for when an attempt is made to assign incorrectly-shaped data to the `Congress.bioguide` or `CongressMember.bioguide` properties.
+An error for when an attempt is made to assign incorrectly-shaped data to the `Congress.bioguide` or `CongressMember.bioguide` properties.

 #### `InvalidGovInfoError` <a name="invalid_govinfo_err"></a>

-Special error for when an attempt is made to assign incorrectly-shaped data to the `Congress.govinfo` or `CongressMember.govinfo` properties.
+An error for when an attempt is made to assign incorrectly-shaped data to the `Congress.govinfo` or `CongressMember.govinfo` properties.

 #### `BioguideConnectionError` <a name="bioguide_conn_err"></a>

-Special error for when an HTTP connection error is raised during Bioguide queries.
+An error for when an HTTP connection error is raised during Bioguide queries.
 This can be used to handle instability caused by requesting large amounts of members.

 [Return to top](#table-of-contents)